Juillermo/ABC/README.md

 ## Acknowledgements

-Functions and notebooks were inspired by [this repository].
+Functions and notebooks were inspired by [this repository](https://github.com/jg-you/plant-pollinator-inference/tree/master).